Python Loops

 Example 3: Using continue in a while loop

-The continue statement skips the rest of the code in the current iteration and moves to the next iteration.
+The continue statement allows the loop to skip the current iteration and move directly to the next one.

 count = 0